-This section should include any other considerations dealing with the interpretation the of URNs in the namespace, besides the syntactic checks that are described before.
+This section should include any other considerations dealing with the interpretation the of URNs in the namespace, in addition to the syntactic checks that are described before.

-Considerations: If part of the structure if opaque in meaning (the meaning is not exposed), this should be noted.
+Considerations: If part of the structure is opaque in meaning (the meaning is not exposed), this should be noted.